ClementNerma/NightOS/docs/specs/services/system/fs.md

 ### Operations and latency

-A single filesystem operation request from a client process up to the hardware component traverses:
+A single filesystem operation request from a client process up to the hardware device traverses:

 * Client
 * `sys::fs` service